-Ariane Artinian, the chief editor of My Sweet'Immo interviewed VITRINEMEDIA's founder, Thibault Guillaume, during the lockdown.
-At the dawn of restrictions being eased, he explains how he organized his daily life in the face of the crisis and the lessons he wishes to draw from for the future of his company.
+On the eve of the recovery, he explains how he organised his daily life in the face of the crisis and the lessons he hopes to learn for the future of his company.

-Thanks to this forced retreat from his activity, Thibault Guillaume was able to count on a more efficient work organization: "Many of the habits acquired during the confinement will be kept, which will allow for a different way of managing the company.
-I realized that face-to-face meetings were obviously useful, but not as useful as I originally thought" he notably admitted to Ariane Artinian.
+Thanks to this forced hindsight on his activity, Thibault Guillaume was able to count on a more efficient work organisation: "Many of the habits acquired during the confinement will be kept, which will allow a different management of the company.
+I realised that the face-to-face meeting was obviously useful, but not as useful as I had originally thought," he told Ariane Artinian.

-While the lockdown has made exchanges with real estate agencies more difficult, and those make up 80% of the company's clients, VITRINEMEDIA's founder foresees a bright future: "All this time has allowed us to think about what we could bring back to our clients.
-We have worked on new products and services, we have worked on a new website and a new CMS, and have even been able to complete a merger with VITRILIA DISPLAY".
+"This whole period has allowed us to think about what we could bring to our customers.
+We worked on new products and services, worked on a new website and a new CMS, and were even able to complete a merger with VITRILIA DISPLAY.
 A tour de force in itself.

-Thibault was also able to work on his swing (he set up a driving range in his garden) and run for 30 to 45 minutes a day: "ideal to clear your head at the end of the day!" he shared.
+Thibault has also been able to work on his swing (he has installed a practice range in his garden) and to run for 30 to 45 minutes a day: "ideal for clearing the head at the end of the day!" he shared.

 And in the future?
 "I'm going to invest in real estate!
-It's something I've never done before, and at 47 I think it's time to start planning for my retirement."
+It's something I've never done before, and at 47 I think it's time to start preparing for my retirement."

-And you, what reflections have you had during this lockdown?
-Which work arrangements have you changed and will you keep in the coming weeks?
-Feel free to share your good practices in the comments!
+And you, what reflections will this confinement have given you?
+What work solutions have you changed and will you keep in the coming weeks?
+Don't hesitate to share your best practices in the comments!